 Hannah has a 2:1 in English from Cambridge University.

-Tom Ryan, director of quality
+Tom Ryan, director of business improvement

-As director of quality, Tom Ryan is responsible for making sure The Key’s services offer members unmatched quality and great value.
+Tom Ryan is responsible for making sure The Key’s services offer members unmatched quality and great value.
 His team ensures that members get support that’s authoritative, free from bias and deeply practical, and also challenges every team at the company to continuously improve.
 Tom joined The Key in 2011 as a researcher, before quickly moving to quality assurance manager, and then to quality team leader.
 He’s been the company’s strategic lead for quality since late 2014.

 “Achieving high quality is one of The Key’s core values.
 For me this means making sure everything we do is completely focused on the needs of our members, and that we get it right every day so they get the support they deserve.
 We’re never satisfied, and we’re always rethinking what we do to help members work more effectively, make the most of their time, and get better value from our services.”